KelkooGroup/woocommerce-kelkoogroup-salestracking/README.md

 ## Installation

-- Upload `wordpress-kelkoogroup-salestracking` to the `/wp-content/plugins/` directory
+- Upload `woocommerce-kelkoogroup-salestracking` to the `/wp-content/plugins/` directory
 - Activate the plugin through the 'Plugins' menu in WordPress
 - Done!